A blind singer wowed the Britain's Got Talent judges in this year's auditions.

 Simon Cowell concluded: "I think I should be the first person to say yes."

-With four yeses, Sirine Jahangir sailed through to the next round where she stands the chance of making the live shows later this year.
+With four yeses, Sirine Jahangir sailed through to the next round where she stands the chance of making the semi-finals later this year.

-Other acts appearing this weekend included VA Kidz who invited the judges on a trip to Wonderland, while the Lozkha Brothers gave spooning a whole new meaning.
+Other acts appearing in the episode included VA Kidz who invited the judges on a trip to Wonderland, while the Lozkha Brothers gave spooning a whole new meaning.